Professional Profile

 X-Press Magazine

-Englishman Nicholas Bannn, a former teacher with Dr Jonathan Fitzgerald at the UWA School of Music, describes himself as a composer of ‘chamber works that explore the interactive nature of acoustic communication.’
+Englishman Nicholas Bannnan, a former teacher with Dr Jonathan Fitzgerald at the UWA School of Music, describes himself as a composer of ‘chamber works that explore the interactive nature of acoustic communication.’
 The more mundane, descriptive title of his single movement piece, Ensemble for Six Guitars, gives no scope for visualisation, allowing only for a purely aural response.

 Although inspired very much by contemporary Western Australia, the piece has a stronger pre-post-modernist feel, a style that has sometimes wryly, often unfairly, been termed post-enjoyable.
 Coming from an older, more fractious space, it is nonetheless haunting, evocative and beautiful, conjures deep, sometimes dark and tense emotions, but overall is truly cathartic.
 There is beauty in fractiousness.
 The contrapuntal lines build in intensity then fade to dramatic pauses, only to build again into of cacophony of dissecting lines.
 Not for the faint-hearted, its rewards however are subtle and compelling.